-But how do we calculate the probability that those underdog Terrapins (i.e., Maryland) will win the tournament?
-By multiplying the probabilities.
-In general, if there is a probability X that Event 1 will happen, and a probability Y that Event 2 will happen, then the probability that both will happen is XY.
+But how do you calculate the probability that those underdog Terrapins (i.e., Maryland) will win the tournament?
+By multiplying the probabilities, as you have done before.

 Thus, the probability that Duke will beat UNC in the first game of the next to last round, that Maryland will beat Virginia in the second game, and that Maryland will then beat Duke in the finals is